 This category of skills are specific behaviors and characteristics that demonstrate general strengths and describe important social skills needed to function in today's modern workplace.
-These are commonly referred to as "soft skills" and include areas such as critical thinking, problem solving, leadership, perseverance, and other essential capabilities.
-As one HR leader puts it, “you need the right hard skills to get the job and the right soft skills to keep it.”
+This category includes skills such as critical thinking, problem solving, and other essential capabilities.

 This category of skills include principles, bodies of content, and facts generally applied within academic domains.
 These represent areas of specialization or expertise and can vary widely.

 All occupations involve some mix of tools, but certain fields are heavily tool-centric, such as information technology or healthcare.
 This category includes machines, equipment, tools, software, and technology used on the job.